theandrewfulton/marketplace-app/README.md

 set root to listings

-add omniauthable trait to devise
+add omniauthable trait to devise in models/user.rb

+use mailer?